yongyewhon/psychic-disco/README.md

 4-channel NVR to record video on motion detect (Python).

 # Program features
-Python implementation to stream camera feed from OpenCV videoCapture via RTSP using multithreading in which to enhance video streaming concurrently and Reduce Latency during streaming.
+Python implementation to stream camera feed from OpenCV videoCapture via RTSP using multithreading in which to enhance video streaming concurrently and reduce latency during streaming.

-Motion detected and save video files hourly the "record: folder.
+Motion detected and save video files hourly the "record" folder.

 Can set the sensitivity of minimum motion area